Education in India: Women's education

 Sita Anantha Raman also mentions that while the educated Indian women workforce maintains professionalism, the men outnumber them in most fields and, in some cases, receive higher income for the same positions.

 The education of women in India plays a significant role in improving livings standards in the country.
 A higher female literacy rate improves the quality of life both at home and outside the home, by encouraging and promoting education of children, especially female children, and in reducing the infant mortality rate.
 Several studies have shown that a lower level of women literacy rates results in higher levels of fertility and infant mortality, poorer nutrition, lower earning potential and the lack of an ability to make decisions within a household.
 Women's lower educational levels is also shown to adversely affect the health and living conditions of children.
 A survey that was conducted in India showed results which support the fact that infant mortality rate was inversely related to female literacy rate and educational level.
 The survey also suggests a correlation between education and economic growth.

 In India, there is a large disparity between female literacy rates in different states.
-State of Kerala has the highest female literacy rate of 91.98% while Rajasthan has the lowest female literacy rate of 52.66.
+The state of Kerala has the highest female literacy rate of 91.98% while Rajasthan has the lowest female literacy rate of 52.66.
 This correlates to the health levels of states, Kerala has average life expectancy at birth of 74.9 while Rajasthan's average life expectancy at birth is 67.7 years.

 In India, higher education is defined as the education of an age group between 18 and 24, and is largely funded by the government.
 Despite women making up 24–50% of higher education enrolment, there is still a gender imbalance within higher education.
 Only one third of science students and 7% of engineering students, are women.
 In comparison, however, over half the students studying Education are women.